Gaussian approximation for Extreme Points in Laguerre tessellations: Introduction

 for $d \in \{d_W,d_K\}$.
 Moreover, the bound on the Kolmogorov distance is of optimal order. \end{theorem}

+Let us briefly compare our results with the existing relevant literature.
+First, our quantitative bound in Theorem \ref{thm:1} removes the extraneous logarithmic factor that appears in the bounds in \cite{SY} for the $\beta$-model with $\beta\ge 0$ and extends the result to $\beta\in (-1,0)$.
+Moreover, our result appears to be the first quantitative CLT for the $\beta'$- and the Gaussian models.
+We also note here that \cite[Theorem 1.2]{SY} established exact variance asymptotics for the specific case of the $\beta$-model with $\beta\ge 0$, while our variance estimates in Theorem \ref{thm:1} apply to all the three models, though they only provide lower and upper bounds of matching order in $n$.
+Finally, we mention the work \cite[Corollary 1.1]{CY}, which utilizes the notion of localization to study a related functional in the Gaussian model, particularly its variance asymptotics.

-There are two main challenges that we tackle in proving our results.
-First, the seeds in the model typically have long-range interactions, which makes proving a qualtitative CLT using classical stabilization methods difficult.
-We use a more recent approach based on the notion of {\em region-stabilization} introduced in \cite{BM22}.
-Secondly, in all our examples, the measure $F$ on the time space is not integrable.
+In proving Theorem \ref{thm:1}, there are two main challenges that we tackle.
+First, the seeds in the model typically have long-range interactions, making proving a qualitative CLT using classical stabilization methods difficult.
+We instead use a more recent approach based on the notion of {\em region-§stabilization} introduced in \cite{BM22}.
+Secondly, in all our examples, the measure $F$ on the time space is not integrable (or, as in the case of the $\beta'$-model, not even locally integrable).
 This makes it very challenging to optimally estimate some of the integrals that typically arise in stabilization related quantitative CLT bounds.
-An important intermediate step in order to control the so-called region of stabilization is to obtain good tail bounds for the coverage time $T(x,\eta)$, which is the last point in time, when the cell $C(x,\eta)$ sees any growth (after this time, the cell stays unchanged).
+An important intermediate step in order to control the so-called \textit{region of stabilization} (see Section \ref{sec:cltBM} for details) is to obtain good tail bounds for the coverage time $T(x,\eta)$, which is the last point in time, when the cell $C(x,\eta)$ sees any growth (after this time, the cell stays unchanged).
 These tail bounds are established in Proposition \ref{lm:tailbounds}, and are of independent interest.

 \begin{remark}[Voronoi tessellation] We point out here that when $\eta$ is a homogeneous Poisson point process with intensity $1$, we may still define the Laguerre tessellation based on $\eta$ by taking the activation time of every point $v\in\eta$ to be $h=0$.
 In this case, the obtained tessellation coincides with the classical Voronoi tessellation and every point $(v,0)$, $v\in\eta$ is an extreme point.
 Hence, $F_n(\eta)=\sum_{v\in\eta}\ind(v\in W_n)$, which is a Poisson random variable with parameter $(2n)^d$, and hence satisfies a CLT as $n\to\infty$. \end{remark}